Academy Software Foundation - Project Lifecycle

 Archive Stage

-Projects like products have lifecycles, and often in open source, the relevance of a given project can diminish over time.
+Projects like products have lifecycles, and often, in open source, the relevance of a given project can diminish over time.
 Nonetheless, having a home for legacy and no longer maintained projects within the industry is crucial for long-term sustainability and asset management.
 Projects with operational, contributor, and/or adoption issues are not necessarily candidates for the Archive Stage; the TAC will work with these projects to improve any of these issues.

-Projects only can enter the Archive Stage by either:
+Projects can only enter the Archive Stage by either:

 • By a 2/3 supermajority vote of the TAC if deemed to be no longer maintained.